Robo-Game-Arena/arduino-motor-control/README.md

 # Arduino Motor Control

-This repository contains four Arduino sketches, designed to work with a differential drive mobile robot.
+This repository contains three Arduino sketches, designed to work with a differential drive mobile robot.
 The robots have an ESP32 Feather microcontroller, 2 MG90S Micro Servos (continuous), and a battery:

 - **get_MAC_address.ino**
 - **servo_characterization.ino**
-- **servo_characterization_with_controller.ino**
 - **motor_controller.ino**

 ## File Descriptions